-The COVID-19 pandemic and the aftermath of the pandemic has caused and continues to cause disruptions resulting in uncertainties surrounding the reporting entity's business, including affecting its relationships with its existing and future customers, suppliers and employees, and which had and will continue to have an adverse effect on its financial position, financial performance of operations, cash flows and prospects for the foreseeable future.
+The COVID-19 pandemic and the aftermath of the pandemic continues to cause disruptions resulting in uncertainties surrounding the reporting entity's business, including affecting its relationships with its existing and future customers, suppliers and employees, and which had and will continue to have an adverse effect on its financial position, financial performance of operations, cash flows and prospects for the foreseeable future.
 There is significant uncertainty around the medium to long term impact of the COVID-19 pandemic.
-Other entities are also evolving and assets held by them may have material uncertainties and / or disclaimers regarding the impact of COVID-19.
+Other entities are also evolving and assets held by them may have material uncertainties and/or disclaimers regarding the impact of COVID-19.
 These uncertainties gave rise to difficulties in making an accurate assessment by management of the future financial impacts on the reporting entity.
-Management will continue to closely monitor the further economic development and its impact.
-It is however reasonably probable that the COVID-19 pandemic will have an adverse impact on the reporting entity's revenues and results for the next reporting year, the extent of which will depend on how long the aftermath of the pandemic lasts.
+Management will remain vigilant and continue to closely monitor the ongoing economic development and its impact.